junxit/us-congress-bills-117/bill.md

 # H.R.
 7925

-> To designate the outpatient clinic of the Department of Veterans Affairs in Palm Desert, California, as the “Sy Kaplan Veterans Center”.
+> To designate the Department of Veterans Affairs community-based outpatient clinic located in Palm Desert, California, as the “Sy Kaplan VA Clinic”.

 ## § 1.
 Findings